Chautauqua Institution, Chautauqua NY: Feed Your Head

 Beach Boys Chautauqua Institution Amphitheater

 Music and drama students from around the world come for instruction and performances.
 Individual air-conditioned rehearsal “shacks” stand like tiny homes near large classroom buildings.
-Chautauqua maintains its own dance troupe, symphony orchestra, opera and theater companies, and School of Music.
+Chautauqua maintains a dance troupe, the Chautauqua Symphony Orchestra, opera and theater companies, and the School of Music.
 It hosts one of four Steinway Summer Programs worldwide.

 Who Comes to Chautauqua?

 Who comes to the Chautauqua Institution?
 Multi-generation families.
 Older couples.
-People of all ages with a healthy dose of intellectual curiosity.
-Most first-timers book nights at the Athenaeum Hotel for an all-inclusive stay.
+Anyone with a healthy dose of intellectual curiosity as there are events for all ages.
+Most first-time visitors will stay onsite at the Athenaeum Hotel, choosing the all-inclusive option.

 Funky private home with mural on Chautauqua Institution campus NY